-Install Google Camera 7.0 APK on your Older Pixel Device
+Install Pixel 4 Google Camera 7.2 APK on your Older Pixel Device

-Installing Google Pixel 4 Camera App on your existing Pixel smartphone is pretty straightforward.
-All you gotta do is grab the APK file, transfer it to your device’s storage and then install it using a file manager.
+You can easily install the latest Google Camera app from Pixel 4 on your Pixel, Pixel 2, Pixel 3, and Pixel 3a.
+The process is pretty straightforward, all you have to do is download the APK file, transfer it to your device’s storage and then install it using a file manager.
 Although very simple, we have still listed the process below for anyone who is new to the scene.

-- Connect your phone to the PC using the USB cable.
+- Connect your Pixel device to the PC using the USB cable.

-- Transfer the downloaded APK file to the phone’s storage.
+- Transfer the downloaded APK file to the device’s storage.

 - Disconnect the phone from the PC.